 Earnings for holistic healers vary by their specialization.
 As of May 2017, workers in healthcare support occupations earned a median annual wage of $28,710, massage therapists earned a median annual wage of $39,990, physicians and surgeons earned $208,000 and above annually, and chiropractors earned $68,640, the BLS reported.

 Some similar careers are:

 Physical Therapist Assistant and Aide

 At least a master's degree is required to enter this field, along with licensing or registration; some of these therapists also earn doctoral degrees.
-Their work involves using everyday activities to help disabled or injured patients improve or recover skills.
-A much faster than average employment growth of 27% was expected by the BLS during the 2014-2024 decade, for this profession.
-The median annual wage of these workers was $80,150 in 2015.
+Their work involves using everyday activities to help disabled or injured patients to improve or recover skills.
+A much faster than average employment growth of 24% was expected by the BLS during the 2016-2026 decade, for this profession.
+The median annual wage of these workers was $83,200 in 2017.